Women’s History Month Activities for All Ages (Plus Free Posters)

 Introduce a new famous woman each day

 Each day of the month, share a photo and short biography of a famous woman from history or modern day who is changing the world for the better.
-You can use this list for lots of other women’s history month activities too.
+You can use the list at the link below for lots of other Women’s History Month activities too.

 Embrace diversity during Women’s History Month

 Women of color have often had multiple barriers to success, making their achievements especially worthy of recognition.
-Look for ways to embrace diversity by including women of all kinds in your activities.
+Look for ways to embrace diversity by including all women in your activities.

 Share amazing women’s history facts